TailWinds Wind Energy

-We purchase TailWinds electricity from one turbine near Hendricks, Minnesota and another in Gary, South Dakota.
-The turbine near Hendricks is the larger of the two.
-It's rated at 900 kilowatts.
+We purchase TailWinds electricity from a wind turbine rated at 900 kilowatts located near Hendricks, Minnesota.
 Both its rotor—measuring about 170 feet wide—and generator are mounted on a 237-foot tower.

 Generally, no. Across every turbine site in the United States, only one location in California has impacted the bird population.
 New technology uses larger blades that rotate at a relatively low speed, making the risk to birds much lower than earlier turbine designs.
 And, newer tubular towers seem to be less appealing nesting spots than the older lattice structures.

-You may buy one 100-kilowatt-hour block or as many blocks as you would like.
+You may buy one 100-kilowatt-hour block or as many blocks as you'd like.
 The amount of electricity you sign up for cannot exceed your current average electricity use.
 That's because we can't sell you more energy than you consume, regardless of its source.

-You are committed for a minimum of one year—unless, of course, you move away from our service area.
+You are committed for a minimum of one year—unless you move away from our service area.

 If you continue to be our customer, we'll transfer your wind-energy commitment to your new address.
-If you move and no longer are an Otter Tail Power Company customer, you will be under no further obligation.
+If you move and no longer are an Otter Tail Power Company customer, you'll be under no further obligation.

 TailWinds applies no differently to customers on an off-peak rate than to standard electric service customers.